sighthoundinc/ext-sighthound-analytics-deploy/README.md

 ### Port Forward Into Instance

 You can forward ports from your GCP instance to localhost, then access the Analytics Webapp at http://localhost:8081.
-Use a command like one one below:
+Use a command like one below, where the `environment.sh` contains variables setup in step 1
 ```
-project=myproject
-instance=myinstance
+source environment.sh
-gcloud --project ${project} compute ssh --ssh-flag="-L 4000:localhost:4000 -L 8081:localhost:81 -L 15674:localhost:15674 -L 8085:localhost:8085"  ${instance}
+gcloud --project ${project_id} compute ssh --ssh-flag="-L 4000:localhost:4000 -L 8081:localhost:81 -L 15674:localhost:15674 -L 8085:localhost:8085"  ${compute_instance_name}
 ```

 ## Custom Hardware